AnalyticsAutomated/analytics_automated/README.md

  * `sudo mv /usr/lib/libpq.5.dylib /usr/lib/libpq.5.dylib.old `
  * `sudo ln -s /Library/PostgreSQL/9.4/lib/libpq.5.dylib /usr/lib`
 12. Check out analytics_automated from git

 `git clone https://github.com/AnalyticsAutomated/analytics_automated.git`
 13. Install Celery
 `pip install celery`
-14. Install the requirements from the relevant project requirements (probably requirements/dev.txt) `pip install -r requirements/dev.txt`
+14. Install the AnalyticsAutomated requirements from the relevant project requirements (probably requirements/dev.txt) `pip install -r requirements/dev.txt`
 15. add some configuration bits which are omitted from github
  * `cd analytics_automated_project/settings/`
  * `touch base_secrets.json`
  * `touch dev_secrets.json`
 16. Add the BUGSNAG key to base_secrets.json as per

 `{
   "BUGSNAG": ""
  }`
-17. Add the dev database and secret key to the dev_secrets.json as per `{
+17. Add the dev database and secret key to the dev_secrets.json as per

+`{
   "USER": "a_a_user",
   "PASSWORD": "thisisthedevelopmentpasswordguys",
   "SECRET_KEY": "SOME ABSURDLY LONG RANDOM STRING"
  }`
 18. Run the migrations (don't forget --settings=analytics_automated_project.settings.dev)and create and admin user for the project.

+`python manage.py migrate --settings=analytics_automated_project.settings.dev`
-19. Start the server by defining the settings you are using `python manage.py runserver --settings=analytics_automated_project.settings.dev`
+19. Start the server by defining the settings you are using

+`python manage.py runserver --settings=analytics_automated_project.settings.dev`
-20. Test the code also defining the settings you are using `python manage.py test --settings=analytics_automated_project.settings.dev analytics_automated`
+20. Test the code also defining the settings you are using

+`python manage.py test --settings=analytics_automated_project.settings.dev analytics_automated`

 ###Setup for a linux machine on our network